 Purpose and Type

 Pergolas create a homey outdoor space for social events, quiet solo time, or family dinnertime.
-While the purpose of a pergola is only limited to your imagination, there are certain types of pergolas that may be more aligned with your particular needs, including open top, sail, gabled (which are all freestanding structures), and attached.
+While the uses of a pergola are only limited to an imagination, certain types of pergolas may align better with each user’s particular needs, including open top, sail, gabled (which are all freestanding structures), and attached.

 - Gabled pergolas have a pitched roof with triangular gables at the ends.
 This shape offers more interior height and space than flat-roof designs.